frytoli/bachanalysis/README.md

 #### Arguments:

 * preprocess: Optional.
 Default: True.
 Pre-process the data for data set 5.
-* nowrite: Optional.
-Default: False.
-Do NOT overwrite any previously saved information from data set 5 in the database (do not dump and create a new table).
-Applicable with preprocess flag.
 * evaluate: Optional.
 Default: True.
 Evaluate data set 5 with all given algorithmm.
 * algorithm: Optional.
 Default: ['thirds', 'fifths', 'golden'].
 A string name of an algorithm to evaluate data set 5 with.
 * contestant: Optional.
 Default: all contestants (via data sets 2.1 and 2.2).
 A case insensitive string or list of case insensitive strings associated with the first and last name separated by a "_" of a contestant from any season of The Bachelor or Bachelorette.